qbleuse/AWS-SAMUEL/Documentation/Walkthrough/JoinSession.md

 ## The solution's architecture

-This is exaclty the same as for Game Session's architecture, please refer yourself to [this chapter](CreateSession.md#understand-the-solutions-architecture) if you have not seen it before.
+This is exactly the same as for Game Session's architecture, please refer yourself to [this chapter](CreateSession.md#understand-the-solutions-architecture) if you have not seen it before.

 ## Find Session Request method